|SIYE Time:12:01 on 13th August 2022|

 I stopped and thought about that.
 The logistics of a family meal at Ginny’s mum’s house was mind-boggling.

 ‘She’s from a big family,’ I said.
-‘They’re probably used to mucking in together.’
+‘They’re probably used to all mucking in together.’

 Mary simply muttered something under her breath.